RajAnubhav/HIRE-AND-SEEK/README.md

 <hr>

 # Description:
 "There are requirement of good and qualified persons for jobs in industry and they are always in the search for such Manpower.
-Whereas HEIs always looking for good industries for their students.The main focus of this problem statement is to 1.
-To create a platform for the students to register and submit their updated profiles 2.
-Industries will submit their vacant positions as an employee or an intern 3.
-Based on the recommendation system the aspirant students to get their desired job notification announcements and also internship announcementsTo create a recommendation system for the aspirant students and industries in terms of jobs and internship."
+Whereas HEIs always looking for good industries for their students.The main focus of this problem statement is to <br>
+1. To create a platform for the students to register and submit their updated profiles
+2. Industries will submit their vacant positions as an employee or an intern
+3. Based on the recommendation system the aspirant students to get their desired job notification announcements and also internship announcementsTo create a recommendation system for the aspirant students and industries in terms of jobs and internship."

 <br>